Set goals and then write down your goals!

-Goal setting will help you in many different ways.
-Setting clear goals improves your performance at any given task.
-Clear goals help you to focus more on the task at hand and avoid distractions.
+Goal setting will help you in many ways.
+Setting clear goals improves your performance at any task.
+Clear goals help you focus more on the task at hand and avoid distractions.
 Your enthusiasm is higher when you are working on clear goals.

-Well defined goals increase your persistence helping you to get through rough patches and negative emotions.
-And finally, setting a clear goal makes you more resourceful helping you to find a better way to achieve the results you want.
+Well-defined goals increase your persistence, helping you to get through rough patches and negative emotions.
+Also, setting a clear goal makes you more resourceful, helping you to find a better way to achieve the results you want.

-For more information about the psychology of writing down goals you can read a research paper about the effects of goal setting on college students (PDF).
+For more information about the psychology of writing down goals, you can read a research paper on the effects of goal setting on college students (PDF).
 From this paper, you can find references to a lot more goal research.

 Setting Goals High!

 Set your goal higher than it seems possible, but start with small steps.
 If you want to run a marathon, then it may seem impossible to reach from your current position.
 Start running 10 minutes a day, and run slowly, walk if it seems hard.
 Increase that time 5 minutes every month.
-In 12 months you will be able to run more than an hour without rest.
+In 12 months, you will run more than an hour without rest.

-I suggest to have no rest days and pick your tempo so that you don’t need rest days.
-If your body is really tired then just walk but get out there (and maybe take a few running steps).
+I suggest having no rest days and pick your tempo so you don’t need rest days.
+If your body is really tired, then just walk but get out there (and maybe take a few running steps).
 You will need the most willpower to get from the couch to a door.
 Everything else is pretty easy.
 I have found that getting out every day will help you maintain momentum.
 Your daily routine requires less willpower than doing less frequently.

-Next year start increasing intensity and you will be ready to run a marathon.
+Next year start increasing intensity, and you will be ready to run a marathon.
 I suggest that you use Hal Higdon’s Marathon Training Guide – Novice 1.
-Or use any other program for beginners they are pretty similar.
+Or use any other program for beginners.